 In 2006, Animator Chris Sanders was forced out of Walt Disney Animation Studios when John Lasseter removed him as director…

 There are all sorts of reasons to own the latest animated film from Disney.
 You could be a complete-ist and need it just to round out your DVD library, you could be a fan of those lost-animal-finds-its-way-home stories, or you could be fan of John Travolta or Miley Cyrus.
 All valid reasons that this film is sure to please.
 But the number one reason to buy BOLT is heart.

 Walt Disney Animation Studios latest film, BOLT, is now out on DVD.
 If you haven’t yet seen it, now is the time to catch this film that has as much heart as any Disney film and is technically amazing as well.
 BOLT is the first film that Pixar Studios chief John Lasseter and new Creative Executive for Animation at the Walt Disney Company was able to really mold.

 Disney has announced the release dates for the Bolt DVD and Blu-ray editions.
 I did say dates because for some reason the Blu-ray edition will arrive two days before the DVD version.
-Did they have to bake the DVDs longer … Continue reading
+Did they have to bake the DVDs longer in the oven?